SVGGraph guide or target lines

-There are several options available for changing how the lines and their titles appear, listed below (each option name links to the relevant options index page):
+There are several options available for changing how the lines and their titles appear, listed below (the names link to the relevant page in the options index):

 Setting one of these options will change the appearance of all the guide lines on the graph, though you can alter the appearance of individual lines by passing named options in the array with the value and title/axis: